-The Public Tasting Event of the 2017 San Francisco Chronicle Wine Competition is on Saturday, February 18 at the Fort Mason Center.
+The Public Tasting Event of the 2024 San Francisco Chronicle Wine Competition will be on Saturday, February 17 at the Fort Mason Center.
 This is your chance to sample award-winning wines from more than 800 U.S. wineries.

 It's the one wine tasting event that I make sure to attend every year.
 It's fun to sample the wines, but if you are like me and want to learn, it's also a great chance to meet some of the winemakers and discover current trends about about the exciting American wine industry.